Generative modeling of granular flow on inclined planes using conditional flow matching

 Figure \ref{fig:ablation_guidance} compares the reconstructions obtained with the proposed sparsity-aware guidance (top row) and the baseline standard guidance (bottom row) at $t = 0.56$~s under the challenging partial observation condition.
 Note that the empty regions were visually masked in previous sections to highlight active flow, while the full domain is displayed here to show the difference and to evaluate the models' capability to delineate the sharp material and non-material interface, a ill-posed task for continuous neural networks, which inherently struggle with abrupt spatial discontinuities.

 Results in Figure~\ref{fig:ablation_guidance} perfectly align with the above analysis.
-As shown in the zoom-in middle panels and the unmasked error maps in the right panel, the baseline method generates severe high-frequency disturbances and unphysical numerical predictions that propagate into the empty regions.
+As shown in the zoom-in middle panels and the unmasked error maps in the right panel, the normalized baseline generates severe high-frequency disturbances and unphysical numerical predictions that propagate into the empty regions.
+Meanwhile, the MSE baseline fails to dynamically adjust the vector field due to gradient dilution, resulting in massive absolute errors across the entire active domain.
 This non-material, non-physical velocity field further compromises the fundamental mass conservation and exacerbates the mismatch with the discrete nature of granular materials.
 In contrast, the proposed guidance method effectively suppresses these unphysical fluctuations, maintaining sharp, well-defined boundaries between the active flowing mass and the surrounding empty space.